luispabon/sway-ubuntu/README.md

 And grab a coffee.
 GTK is a big old chunk of code and takes some time to compile (13 minutes on my i7-7700HQ).

+Next time you do an `apt upgrade` some of the packages we just built will be re-set to the distro's version (since our re-compiled packages haven't changed the version number and the remote repo has higher priority than local).
+This is not a problem as long as `libgtk-3` is not one of them.
+At the time of writing this, it shouldn't be. `-common` and `-dev` packages don't contain any binary code and those are the ones `apt` will re-install.

 Possible issues:
  * If you get any issues when applying your patches, you can check the error messages - likely, if this is the second time you run this, the patches were already applied and you can just tell patch to ignore the changes
  * If an apt upgrade brought in a newer version of gtk, you'll need to clean up & re-run the build